scaleflex/cloudimage-rb/README.md

 ## Usage

-The only requirement to get started is your customer token.
+The most common way to use Cloudimage is by means of your customer token.
 You can find it within your Admin interface:

 ![token](docs/token.png)